 Improve our products and service

-Identify updates for Configuration Manager that apply to the version of Configuration Manager you use
+Identify updates for Configuration Manager that apply to the version of Configuration Manager that you use

-For information about the data collected by each level, and how to change the collection level after the role installs, see Diagnostics and usage data and then follow the link for the version of Configuration Manager that you use.
+For information about data that each level collects and how to change the collection level after the role installs, see Diagnostics and usage data, and then follow the link for the version of Configuration Manager that you use.